jech/galene/galene.md

 Galene implements three authorisation methods: a username/password authorisation scheme, a scheme using stateful tokens, and a mechanism based on cryptographic tokens.
-The former two mechanism are intended to be used in standalone installations, while the cryptographic mechanism is designed to allow easy integration with an existing authorisation infrastructure (such as LDAP, OAuth2, or even Unix passwords).
+The former two mechanisms are intended to be used in standalone installations, while the cryptographic mechanism is designed to allow easy integration with an existing authorisation infrastructure (such as LDAP, OAuth2, or even Unix passwords).

 ### Password authorisation

-When password authorisation is used, authorised usernames and password are defined directly in the group configuration file, in the `users` and `wildcard-user` entries.
+When password authorisation is used, authorised usernames and passwords are defined directly in the group configuration file, in the `users` and `wildcard-user` entries.
 The `users` entry is a dictionary that maps user names to user descriptions; the `wildcard-user` is a user description